garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/2cd6fb18-133e-440a-aa8b-c19a311d1289)

 The resulting confusion matrix for the DRF model is below.
-The 'Yes' churn accuracy is ~50% (454/(454+448)) which is an imporovement over the tree model.
+The 'Yes' churn accuracy is ~50% (454/(454+448)) which is an improvement over the tree model.
 This model also correctly predicted 'Yes' for churn more that it got wrong - which is a desirable outcome.

 <img width="281" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/fd7cd077-e64c-4395-9230-36ff027adc1c">